lambdaisland/kaocha/doc/10_hooks.md

 This chapter will focus on the latter, project-level customization using the hooks plugin.
 In [Chapter 9](09_extending.md) we talked about the data structures that Kaocha uses, and about implementing plugins.
-It provides some important background since to use hooks well you need to understand a bit how Kaocha's process works.
-It's a good idea to read through at least the "Concepts** section, and perhaps refer to it later on.
+It provides some important background since to use hooks well you need to have some understanding of how Kaocha's process works.
+It's a good idea to read through at least the "Concepts" section, and perhaps refer to it later on.

 **Note that hooks/plugins are not the only way to extend Kaocha.
 If you want to customize how Kaocha reports test run events on the command line then the